 How to get back to the city

-From Balmoral Beach, you can catch the 238 bus back from Raglan St back to Taronga Wharf if you would like to return to the city by ferry or take one of the buses directly to the city.
+If you want to return to the city by ferry then take the 238 bus from Raglan St back to Taronga Wharf.
+It is quicker to take one of the buses directly to the city.
 Alternatively, jump on the free Mosman Rider and explore the harbourside suburb of Mosman a little more with the walk by Travel with Joanne.

 You can download a free app from NSW National Parks which offers commentary on various spots along the route.